An Introduction to Semi-Pelagianism

 - God's grace is resistible as evidenced by the fact that not all men believe.

-- The Christian may or may not persevere in his faith.
+- The Christian may not persevere in his faith.
 If he does, he will be saved from the wrath to come.
 If not, he will perish along with all the rest of the ungodly.

 and read J. I. Packer's introduction to John Owen's "The death of death in the death of Christ".